-I had conducted the Playboy Interview with John and Yoko in late July and early August 1980.
-I met Jobs under the same circumstances, interviewing him for Playboy; the Interview, conducted in late summer and early spring of 1984, ran in the February 1985 issue.
+I had conducted the Interview with John and Yoko in late July and early August 1980.
+I met Jobs under the same circumstances; the Interview, conducted in late summer and early spring of 1984, ran in the February.
 Jobs was 28.
 It’s difficult for most people to remember (if they were born then) that pre-iPhone, iPad, iPod, iMac era when the most popular personal computer consisted of a suitcase-sized base, heavy monochrome monitor, and keyboard, made by what was then one of the world’s most formidable companies, IBM.
 It ran on an operating system called MS-DOS– “MS” stood for Microsoft–and had 64 kilobytes of random-access memory.
 Programs came and files were stored on five-and-a-quarter-inch floppy disks that looked like rectangular 45s in cardboard sleeves.
 To work on a file–a spreadsheet, say–one had to open it by holding down the control key while pressing O and then typing in a filename.

 At the time, there were no cell phones.
 People listened to music on the Sony Walkman that played cassette tapes.
 They read newspapers—on paper.
 If you mentioned Apple to most people, they’d assume you were referring to the Beatles record label—or something you ate.